 In the ever-changing, but so often stagnant, culture we live in today it’s not so hard to believe there are so many people, organizations, and cultures who don’t fight for the right for more diversity, equity, and inclusion in their hiring, search, and placement processes.

-At Edgility, DEI is at the core of the work we do.
-We believe that the engagement of a broad and diverse group of people is required to solve the challenges related to educational inequity.
+However, at Edgility, DEI is at the core of the work we do.
+Similarly, we believe that the engagement of a broad and diverse group of people is required to solve the challenges related to educational inequity.
 Only in this way can we ensure that those most impacted by racism and discrimination are represented at the highest levels of the organizations leading that work.

-We’ve put together a reading list of eleven powerful books on diversity, equity inclusion in the workplace.
-These books tackle important topics such as confronting personal and systemic bias, navigating difficult yet necessary conversations, creating safe spaces, and providing the tools for empowerment and fostering a sense of belonging.
+We’ve put together a reading list of 11 powerful books on diversity, equity and inclusion in the workplace.
+These books tackle important topics such as confronting personal and systemic bias, navigating difficult, yet necessary conversations, creating safe spaces, and providing the tools for empowerment and fostering a sense of belonging.